mecodina/DaryaVariaChartDiagram/README.md

 3. Change ConnectionString in appsettings.json file
 4. Server=Adjust to your local server
 5. Build solution then Run Project or (press F5)
-6. Access Menu Chart Diagram
+6. Access Menu Dynamic Chart Diagram
 7. Question No. 8 is ready to test

 Thank you.